 Residents who live in the 95746 and 95661 zip codes.

 Residents must obtain a year round residential burn permit from the South Placer Fire Protection District in order to burn.
 Burn permits are not required from the Air District for residential burning, however for Non-Residential burning please contact the Air District to obtain a burn permit or for burn permit information.

 Residential burning is allowed only during the first half of each month, from the 1st to the 15th, on those days that are authorized as burn days.
-There is no burning allowed on Easter or on federal holidays.
+There is no burning allowed on Easter and some holidays during the burn season.
 The 16th through the end of each month are designated no burn days.

 Burning must be conducted between 8 a.m. and 5 p.m. except for the month of May in which the burn hours are between 8 a.m. and 7 p.m.
-There is no burning on Easter or on federal holidays.
+There is no burning on Easter and some holidays during the burn season.
 The 16th through the end of each month are designated no burn days.

 The Air District maintains a daily burn day message system that has a specific message for Granite Bay residents.
 Burning is allowed only on a permissive burn day.

-The Air District has established a policy in making federal holidays no burn days in Placer County.
+The Air District has established a policy in making some holidays during the burn season no burn days in Placer County.
 On days when the fire danger is increased, the Air District works very closely with local fire officials to include their information in the burn day message.

 Prunings/cuttings less than 3 inches diameter needs 15 days minimum of drying